 A. Sutherland - AncientPages.com - The history of Geghard and traditions that date back to pre-Christian times, Armenians were influenced by the Persians and their Zoroastrian religion.

-At first, the monument was known as Ayrivank and after the 13th century, it became known under the name of Geghard (in Armenian: "spear" or “lance”), in memory of the Holy Spear, said to have been stored there.
+Initially, the monument was known as Ayrivank, and after the 13th century, it became known under the name of Geghard (in Armenian: "spear" or "lance").
+This name is related to the Holy Spear, which was stored there.

 Jamatun/first rock-cut chamber.
 Image credit: CC BY-SA 2.0 -

-The Geghard Monastery, located in the valley of the river Azat 30 kilometers East of Yerevan, has been a sanctuary for pilgrims over many centuries and one of Armenia’s greatest spiritual centers.
-The Church dedicated to the Holy Virgin Mary is the oldest, hewn in the rock monument in the Geghard Complex.
+The Geghard Monastery, located in the valley of the river Azat 30 kilometers East of Yerevan, has been a sanctuary for pilgrims over many centuries and one of Armenia's most influential spiritual centers.
+The Church dedicated to the Holy Virgin Mary is the oldest hewn-in-the-rock monument in the Geghard Complex.

-However, the place was not only used for religious celebrations and worship but also as a gathering place for discussing political, national, and social issues of the country.
+However, the place was used not only for religious celebrations and worship but also as a gathering place for discussing the country's political, national, and social issues.

 Geghard Monastery - Armenia.
 Image credit: Beko - CC BY-SA 4.0